kapawlak/temp_lab_host/Courses/345/3L/lab7.md

 Outside of mathematical determining the equivalent resistance, you can also determine it empirically.
 For instance if we measured the voltage drop across the complex network of resistors in [](#Figure-eqResistance) and the current flowing into the network we could use design an experiment using the equation you derived in [](#Exercise-ohmsLawCurrent) to measure the equivalent resistance.
 We would make a plot of $I$ vs. $V$, also know as an $I-V$ plot, and get the equivalent resistance.

 :::Exercise (measEqResistance| 8 Points)
-Assuming you were measuring the current into the network and voltage across it, and using applying equivalent resistance, describe the experiment you would perform to measure the equivalent resistance.
+Assuming you were measuring the current into the network and voltage across it, and applying equivalent resistance, describe the experiment you would perform to measure the equivalent resistance.
 Additionally describe how you would get the equivalent resistance from your data. ;;;Assume that network (and the equivalent resistance model) obey Ohm's Law;;;
 :::